 Judit Temesvary earned her Ph.D. in economics from Cornell University.
-Her research focuses on applied macroeconomics, more specifically the relationship between the macro-economy and financial institutions’ activities, with a special interest in commercial banks; banks’ global lending activities and their effects on national economies; how national and global bank regulations can influence the behavior and macroeconomic effects of banks, and how and why banks' lending rates differ by currency and across countries.
+Her research focuses on applied macroeconomics, more specifically the relationship between the macro-economy and financial institutions’ activities, with a special interest in commercial banks; banks’ global lending activities and their effects on national economies; the international transmission of monetary policy through global banks; how national and global bank regulations can influence the behavior and macroeconomic effects of banks, and how and why banks' lending rates differ by currency and across countries.
 Temesvary teaches courses on macroeconomics, and financial institutions and financial crises.

 On leave at Cornell University during the 2014-2015 academic year.